vliff/Apply-text-styles-Illustrator/README.md

 3. Select all text frames and run the script.
 ![select and run](/images/ApplyParagraphStyles.png)

-4. Every paragraph or line in every text frame will be formatted with corrensponding style in panel.
+4. Every paragraph or line in every text frame will be formatted with corresponding style in panel.
 (1st paragraph - 1st style, 2nd paragraph - 2nd style, etc.)
 ![et voila](/images/ApplyParagraphStyles2.png)